-A- I am working on creating Montessori education as an entire year’s curriculum.
-This educational service has been taught at three different schools.
-I am basically gathering my notes and tweaking what I found worked best and compiling the information into lesson plans.
+A- Yes it is!
+This curriculum has been taught at over 100 schools and homeschool environments all over the world.
+I gathered my notes and tweaked what I found worked best and compiled the information into lesson plans.
 The full year makes one complete cycle through what is traditionally called the Primary Albums.
 I have completed my AMS Training and am in the process of finishing my AMI Certification.
 These lesson plans can be taught to ages 3-6 years old.
 The curriculum is more like a spiral in that each year it is used the child continues to learn at his or her own level and pace.
 In the classroom or small group situation the older child will be a model for the younger children and become the “expert’ as they themselves continue to learn on new levels, branching out into related areas of interest.

 Q #2- Do I need Montessori Training to Teach these lesson plans?